njdumar/dotfiles/README.md

 Remember:
 ---------

-1. Work related stuff should NOT be added to the repo

-2. All scripts should work correctly, don't forget to install python,ruby,perl,...etc.
+1. All scripts should work correctly, don't forget to install python,ruby,perl,...etc.
    However, .gitconfig expects the clone to be located in ~/dotfiles/

-3. For the plugins to work correctly, vim needs python support.
+2. For the plugins to work correctly, vim needs python support.
 You most likely need to compile vim from source to get a recent enough version.
 See YCM documentation for more info

-4. Vim plugin list includes:
+3. Vim plugin list includes:
     - NerdTree
     - TagList
     - TagBar